-I propose the Pork Tenderloin en Papillote as an alternative to the classic Christmas lunch dishes.
-Something different, yet delicate and tasty at the same time.
-In addition, it is easy to prepare and especially quick, as you can put it into cooking at the last moment, even while you’re eating the first course.
-The sweetness of honey and the tartness of currants make it truly exceptional without being excessive.
-The currant jam pairs perfectly with this delicious second course.
-If you don’t like currants, you can always opt for another type of berry, as the result will be surely delicious.
-As for the aromatic herbs, feel free to use your favorites, as any type goes well with pork.
-So garlic, rosemary, currants, honey, oil, salt, and pepper are all you need for this recipe.
+I present to you the Pork Tenderloin En Papillote as an alternative to the classic Christmas lunch dishes.
+Something different yet delicate and tasty at the same time.
+Moreover, it’s easy to prepare and especially quick, because you can start cooking it at the last minute, even while eating the first course.
+The sweetness of the honey and the tartness of the currants make it truly exceptional and not excessive.
+The red currant jam pairs perfectly with this delicious main course.
+If you don’t like currants, you can always opt for another type of berry, because the result will surely be delicious.
+As for the aromatic herbs, feel free to use the ones you prefer, because whatever type they are, they go well with pork.
+So garlic, rosemary, currants, honey, oil, salt, and pepper, that’s all you need for this recipe.

-The honey I used for this preparation is very special because it comes directly from Germany.
-It’s a black forest underbrush honey, very fragrant.
-For the recipe, any honey you have in the pantry is fine, except chestnut honey, as it would ruin the delicacy of this dish.
+The honey I used for this preparation is quite special because it comes directly from Germany.
+It is a forest honey from the Black Forest, very fragrant.
+For the recipe, any honey you have in your pantry will do, but in this case not chestnut honey, as it would spoil the delicacy of this dish.

-Find the video of this recipe on the Facebook page, Instagram and Pinterest
+Find the video of this recipe on Facebook, Instagram, and Pinterest.

 If you want more excellent ideas, always made with pork, then don’t miss the following recipes: